 The nuclear envelope regulates gene expression by interacting with chromatin.
 It consists of a double nuclear membrane, nuclear pores and the nuclear lamina, a meshwork of A-type lamins (LMNA/C) and B-type lamins (LMNB1, LMNB2).
-Mutations in LMNA cause laminopathies, which include muscle dystrophies and lipodystrophies.
-Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner and leads to metabolic disorders.
+Mutations in LMNA cause laminopathies, which include lipodystrophies.
+Familial partial lipodystrophy of Dunnigan type (FPLD2), caused by the host-spot LMNA p.R482W mutation, affects adipose tissue in a fat depot-specific manner, and leads to severe metabolic disorders.

-We use patient cells and engineered human adipose stem cells to address the impact of lipodystrophic LMNA mutations on adipogenic differentiation in upper and lower body adipose tissue.
+Using patient cells and engineered adipose stem cells, we mechanistically investigate the deregulation of adipogenic differentiation by lipodystrophic LMNA mutations in upper and lower body adipose tissue.